What We Offer

 Earn a bachelor’s degree

-Now you can earn applied bachelor’s degrees at Highline in five programs: Cybersecurity and Forensics, Global Trade and Logistics, Respiratory Care, Youth Development, Teaching and Early Learning, and Integrated Design.
+Now you can earn applied bachelor’s degrees at Highline in six programs: Cybersecurity and Forensics, Global Trade and Logistics, Respiratory Care, Youth Development, Teaching and Early Learning, and Integrated Design.
 These applied bachelor’s degree programs build on Highline’s strong AAS degree programs.
 You can also earn a bachelor’s or master’s degree on Highline’s main campus through Central Washington University–Des Moines.

 Enhance your high school education